Penumbra Catheter Lawsuits

 Don’t hesitate to call Rosenbaum & Rosenbaum, P.C., for immediate legal assistance.
 Our team would be happy to assist you and help you identify the legal options that might be available to you at this time.

-Damages Available to Individuals Harmed by the Penumbra Catheter
+Damages Available in New York to Individuals Harmed by the Penumbra Catheter

 Under New York state product liability law, companies like Penumbra can be held strictly liable if a product it designed, manufactured, and/or marketed is defective.
 If you or a loved one has been injured, Rosenbaum & Rosenbaum, P.C., can help file a product liability lawsuit on your behalf and seek maximum compensation.